cloudfoundry-tutorials/cf4devs/site/content/core-concepts/rbac.md

 weight: 2
 ---

 Cloud Foundry leverages Role-Based Access Control (RBAC) to restrict user actions that affect resources within the platform.
-Users can be assigned to roles globally (Cloud Foundry wide) or can be assigned to roles in specific orgs and spaces.
+Users can be assigned to roles globally (deployment-wide) or can be assigned to roles in specific orgs and spaces.
 Roles control what you can do and where you can do it.

 ## Global Roles